OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 `UEFI DEFENSIVE PRACTICES GUIDANCE <https://media.defense.gov/2019/Jul/16/2002158107/-1/-1/0/CTR-UEFI-DEFENSIVE-PRACTICES-GUIDANCE.PDF>`_ with some recommendations:

-* Machines running legacy BIOS or UEFI in compatibility mode should be migrated to UEFI native mode to take advantage of new features.
+* Machines running legacy BIOS_ or UEFI_ in compatibility mode should be migrated to UEFI_ native mode to take advantage of new features.
-* UEFI should be secured using a set of administrator and user passwords appropriate for a device’s capabilities and intended use.
+* UEFI_ should be secured using a set of administrator and user passwords appropriate for a device’s capabilities and intended use.
-* Firmware comprising UEFI should be updated regularly and treated as importantly as Operating System (OS) updates.
+* Firmware comprising UEFI_ should be updated regularly and treated as importantly as Operating System (OS) updates.
-* UEFI Secure Boot should be enabled and configured to audit firmware modules, expansion devices, and bootable OS images.
+* UEFI_ Secure Boot should be enabled and configured to audit firmware modules, expansion devices, and bootable OS images.
-* Trusted Platform Module (TPM) should be leveraged to check the integrity of UEFI.
+* *Trusted Platform Module* (TPM_) should be leveraged to check the integrity of UEFI_.

 See also: